 There are two main categories of dental extraction: simple and surgical.

 During a simple tooth extraction, you will be administered a local anesthetic, which numbs the area around your teeth so that you do not feel any discomfort.
 Dr. Clint Baugham will loosen the tooth and then extract it with forceps after using an elevator.

 In most cases, you will receive local and intravenous anesthetics.
 The need for general anesthesia may depend on several factors, including your medical history.

 A general anesthetic will cause you to remain unconscious during the procedure.

 To perform this procedure, your dentist or oral surgeon will make a small incision in your gum.
 There may be a need to cut your tooth, remove the bone surrounding it, or both before they are able to extract it.
 An impacted wisdom tooth may also require surgical extraction.

 You will have a consult with either Dr. Clint Baugham or an oral surgeon prior to the extraction procedure.
 They will counsel you on pre-extraction instructions, such as fasting (because of anesthesia) and temporarily stopping the use of blood thinner medication.

-Our dentist may also prescribe antibiotics in the days or weeks leading up to your extraction procedure.
+Antibiotics might be prescribed in the days or weeks leading up to your extraction procedure.

 The dentist will use a special tool to loosen the tooth first so that it can be easily removed.